Supreme-coder929/EmployeeDatabase/README.md

 # EmployeeDatabase
-I created this project purely in python since I started reading Automate with python book online.
-Currently, I am on chapter 6 of the Automate with python book.
+I created this project purely in python3.

 Prequistes -
 --> Python3